-Registrations for 2017 are now closed.
+Registrations for 2018 are now open.
 Contact the INLC office for additional details.

 Indian Nations Summer Box program has been a major hit since 2014.
 We have experienced exceptional growth and have over 450 participants come to play during the summer.

-For the fourth season, we have secured Soccer City in Tulsa to host our league games.
-Soccer City has two large fields and two smaller K/2 fields.
-The season will begin games on June 5th and will run till July 28th.
-Fields are reserved on Monday, Tuesday and Friday evenings.
+For the fifth season, we have secured Soccer City in Tulsa to host our league games.
+Soccer City has two large fields and two smaller K/1 fields.
+The season will begin games on June 4th and will run till July 20th.
+Fields are reserved on Monday, Tuesday, Thursday and Friday evenings.
 These are subject to change if additional fields become available and as registrations warrant.

 Registration are limited and taken on a first come first serve basis based on availability.

 Due to field availability, there are typically no practices associated with box lacrosse.
 Teams are assembled based on proximity of the players home and/or school.
 Reversible uniforms are distributed by the league.

 Box is a very fast paced game which helps players work on their game immediately in front of the crease.
 With small fields and walls for the ball to bounce off of, the game is extremely fast with very little stoppage of play.
 This allows a player to develop the crucial inside game and forces quick shots and passes which are usually contested.
 Therefore, it forces players to think quickly when on the field helping them to develop their overall game and increasing their abilities in field lacrosse.